Dataset Basics#

 In addition, there are three primary ways to access the data:

 Neuroglancer : Neuroglancer is a web-based viewer to explore the 3d data, and offers access to imagery, segmentations, meshes, and annotations.
-Its graphical interface, ability to quickly explore data, and share links make it convenient for fast exploration.

-Python : A collection of tools based around the CAVEclient offer a programmatic interface to the data.
+Not as flexible as python programmatic access, but it can be used to quickly explore certain features of the data and visualize in Neuroglancer.Python : A collection of tools based around the CAVEclient offer a programmatic interface to the data.

 Dataset Information Hub#

-If you need to look up any particular values or links for the dataset — how to open a Neuroglancer link for it, what annotation tables exist, how to find Dash Apps — the public MICrONs data datastack has a useful information page.
+If you need to look up any particular values or links for the dataset — how to open a Neuroglancer link for it, what annotation tables exist, how to find Dash Apps — the public MICrONs datastack has a useful information page.
 Go there if you need to look up basic details about the dataset.

-Particularly useful links here are the Neuroglancer link, the Dash Apps, and the list of all annotation tables associated with the most recent release version (v661).
+and the annotation tables associated with the most recent release version (v1507).

 How to reference a neuron#